Federated Learning of Large Models at the Edge via Principal Sub-Model Training: Introduction

-We conduct extensive evaluations for \method{} on vision and language tasks under resourced-constrained settings where no client is capable of training the large full model.
-In particular, we consider both resource constraints and heterogeneity in system capacities as well as data distribution.
-Our results demonstrate that \method{} delivers consistently better performance compared to other prior works, especially when participating clients have very limited capacities.
-For instance, on ResNet-18/CIFAR-10, we show that \method{} only incurs around $2\%$ and $3\%$ accuracy drop for i.i.d and highly non-i.i.d datasets under a very constrained setting where all clients train sub-models with only $20\%$ of the principal kernels, accounting for $\sim 5\%$ of the full server model.
+Our results demonstrate that \method{} delivers consistently better performance compared to prior works, especially when participating clients have very limited capacities.
+For instance, on ResNet-18/CIFAR-10 (see Figure \ref{fig:acc_homo}), we show that \method{} only incurs around marginal accuracy drop for i.i.d and non-i.i.d datasets under a constrained setting where clients train sub-models with only $20\%$ of the principal kernels, accounting for $\sim 5\%$ of the full server model.
 Compared to other solutions, \method{} improves the accuracy by up to $10\%$.
-Furthermore, we provide detailed insights into the performance gains attained by \method{} via 1) analyzing server model's rank structure during training; 2) profiling the kernel sampling process; 3) breaking down costs in the system.